dhk2/hugoslatesimulator/README.md

-a node.js app to calculate nomintions for the hugo awards using multiple proposed methods.
+A node.js app to calculate nominations for the hugo awards using multiple proposed methods.